10 Darn Good Reasons To Be A Hoarder: Ask Any Survivalist

 Maybe they’re not so messy.
 Maybe they’re Planning Ahead.

 I used to watch American Pickers, a show that in my naivete I thought was real, and which features people who aren’t hoarders.
 They own a ton of junk, though.
 They have acres of land full of old cars and tractors and sheds.
 They’re classified as Passionate Collectors Who Care About the Past.

 I saw one episode wherein the host, Mike Wolfe, said that the rotted out place in a car that’d been sitting outside in the overgrown shrubbery for twenty years, was PATINA!
 Yes, that’s what he said.
 Now doesn’t that make you feel better about never washing your car?
 I got patina, too, Mike.

 The guys that own these mountains of garbage almost always have a long, gray beard and long, gray hair, or maybe they’re just old.

 But they have two or more acres of land, fifteen outbuildings, and thirty seven old cars rotting in the bushes, and all of it is filled with other stuff they’ve been saving for fifty years.

-What they do have are ten good reasons to be a hoarder:
+What they do have are 10 darn good reasons to be a hoarder: